flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 So, the focus turns to **distributed computing** [@cpu-mit].
 In other words, why obsess with cranking up the performance of a single machine where you could instead have multiple smaller machines distributing their workload?
 Conversely, this approach is anything but new, considering all of the consoles analysed on this website contain more than one processor.
 However, it's the development of a 'single processor with multiple cores' that opens up new opportunities for CPU design (which are not necessarily limited to the console market).

+These developments are, at the same time, marred by a marketing-driven fixation on **breaking the 3 GHz barrier**.
+I presume IBM feels the pressure after watching Intel surpass it with the Pentium 4.
+However, the two will eventually pay with severe tradeoffs, both [technical](xbox#p6-and-the-end-of-pentium-numbers) and [business-wise](xbox-360#eroded-relationships).

-Consequently, Cell is part of this new wave of research and development.
+In any case, Cell is part of this new wave of research and development.
 This new CPU combines a multi-core design with a special focus on vector processing.
 If you remember, vector computing is optimal for simulations (physics, lighting, etc) and it was previously materialised in the form of the [Geometry Transformation Engine](playstation#tab-2-2-geometry-transformation-engine) or the [Vector Units](playstation-2#co-cpus), but you'll soon see why Cell's design is a huge step forward from the previous two.

 #### A new multicore era {.tab}